-1st Time - Tuesday School, Teacher may assign with documentation

-- 2nd Time Thursday School - 3rd Time In-School Detention (ISD) 2 to 4 days - 4th Time Off Campus Placement/Home Suspension Up to 4 days
+- 1. 1st Time Tuesday School, Teacher may assign with documentation - 2.
+2nd Time Thursday School - 3.
+3rd Time In-School Detention (ISD) 2 to 4 days

-5th Time - Home Suspension (HS) - Up to 10 days pending expulsion
+- 4. 4th Time Home Suspension Up to 4 days - 5.
+5th Time Home Suspension (HS) Up to 10 days pending expulsion

-1. Harassment or hazing.
+- 1. Hazing.
 Hazing shall be defined for purposes of this policy as performing any act or coercing another, including the victim, to perform any act of initiation into any class, group, or organization that causes or creates a risk of causing mental, emotional, or physical harm.
 Permission, consent, or assumption of risk by an individual subjected to hazing shall not lessen the prohibitions contained in this policy.
 Administrators, faculty members, and other employees of the Corporation shall be alert particularly to possible situations, circumstances, or events which might include hazing.
 If hazing or planned hazing is discovered, the students involved shall be informed by the discoverer of the prohibitions contained in this policy and shall be ordered to end all hazing activities or planned activities immediately.
 All hazing incidents shall be reported immediately to the building principal.
-Students, administrators, faculty members, and other employees who fail to abide by this policy may be subject to disciplinary action and may be held personally liable for civil and criminal penalties in accordance with law.

-- 2. Forgery or alteration of school forms, such as passes, admittance slips, etc., or giving false information to school personnel - Insubordination or school personnel disrespect.
-Belligerent and/or profane refusal to comply with a school personnel request - gestured, verbal or written disrespect directed toward school personnel - 4.
-Minor damage and/or destruction of school property (restitution will be made) - 5.
-Unauthorized entry or presence in school facilities - 6.
+Students, administrators, faculty members, and other employees who fail to abide by this policy may be subject to disciplinary action and may be held personally liable for civil and criminal penalties in accordance with law. - 2.
+Harassment of another student or staff member.
+If a protected class, see Level 4. - 3.
+Forgery or alteration of school forms, such as passes, admittance slips, etc., or giving false information to school personnel - 4.
+Insubordination or school personnel disrespect.
+Belligerent and/or profane refusal to comply with a school personnel request gestured, verbal or written disrespect directed toward school personnel - 5.
+Minor damage and/or destruction of school property (restitution will be made) - 6.
+Unauthorized entry or presence in school facilities - 7.
 Petty theft (to be determined after consultation with local authorities) of school or personal property on school grounds or during school-sponsored events.
 (Restitution will be required if stolen property is damaged or lost.
-Failure to make restitution will be treated as insubordination). - 7.
-Possession of stolen property and/or Criminal Conversion - 8.
-Using any type of noisemaker or air horn that can disrupt the educational process. - 9.
-Failing to report the actions or plans of another person to a teacher or administrator where those actions or plans, if carried out, could result in harm to another person or persons or damage property when the student has information about such actions or plans. - 10.
-Students removed from ISD for not completing teacher assigned materials and/or disruptive behavior.
+Failure to make restitution will be treated as insubordination). - 8.
+Possession of stolen property and/or Criminal Conversion - 9.
+Any use of an item that disrupts the educational process such as a noisemaker, air horn or lighting device. - 10.
+Failing to report the actions or plans of another person to a teacher or administrator where those actions or plans, if carried out, could result in harm to another person or persons or damage property when the student has information about such actions or plans.